 Casein, like whey, is a product of milk.
 The foremost benefit of casein is its ability to keep you satiated (feeling full).

-It’s a slow-digesting protein, which makes it perfect for taking last thing at night to ward off cravings and avoid that eight hour fast when you sleep.
+It's a slow-digesting protein, which makes it perfect for taking last thing at night to ward off cravings and avoid that eight-hour fast when you sleep.
 The benefit of this is greater muscle retention and fat loss.
+Try our Impact Casein Powder with 23g of slow-absorbing protein per serving.

 Layered Protein Bar